Stelpro

 Possible Causes

-Thermostat installed near heat source or in dead air zone, Incorrect cycle rate or proportional band settings, Faulty internal temperature sensor, Floor sensor not used or misconfigured on floor heating models
+Thermostat installed near a heat source or in a dead air zone, incorrect cycle rate or proportional band settings, faulty internal temperature sensor, or a floor sensor not used or misconfigured on floor heating models.

 How to Fix / Troubleshooting